G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 Having distinguished benign clients $\mathcal{C}^{+}$ and malicious clients $\mathcal{C}^{-}$, benign scores should be further updated using

 where $\kappa_4 \in (0, 1]$ is the factor to balance historical and current benign scores.
+Examining Eq.~\eqref{eq:benign_score_update}, the magnitude of benign scores indicates the likelihood of a client being assigned to a cluster with a larger or smaller size.
 Finally, benign scores should be normalized to attribute negative values to malicious clients, hence ensuring that such clients exert a detrimental influence, represented by $\bs{s}^{r + 1} = \opn{tanh} \left( \bs{s}^r \right)$.
-Furthermore, benign scores are randomly initialized in the first round, enabling G$^2$uardFL to refine and update benign scores based on the clustering results and the subsequent filtering process.
+Furthermore, benign scores are randomly initialized in the first round, enabling G$^2$uardFL to refine and update benign scores based on the clustering results.

 \textbf{Norm Clipping}.
-As shown in Fig.~\ref{fig:flatten_weight}, malicious weights (e.g., $\tilde{\bs{w}}_1$, $\tilde{\bs{w}}_2$, $\tilde{\bs{w}}_3$, and $\tilde{\bs{w}}_4$) derived from the preceding two types of backdoor attacks demonstrate a significant divergence from the global model.
-When these malicious weights are inadvertently aggregated into the global model, the corrupted global model deviates from benign clients abruptly, thereby leading to an unstable training process.
-To minimize the impact of these malicious models, this module employs the average median norm of model updates to restrict this divergence.
+As shown in Fig.~\ref{fig:flatten_weight}, poisoned weights (e.g., $\tilde{\bs{w}}_1$, $\tilde{\bs{w}}_2$, $\tilde{\bs{w}}_3$, and $\tilde{\bs{w}}_4$) derived from the preceding two types of backdoor attacks demonstrate a significant divergence from the global model.
+When these poisoned weights are inadvertently aggregated into the global model, the corrupted global model deviates from benign clients abruptly, thereby leading to an unstable training process.
+To minimize the impact of these poisoned models, this module employs the average median norm of model updates to restrict this divergence.

-The module computes the average median norm $n^r$ of model updates at the $r$-th round as follows:
+This module computes the average median norm $n^r$ of model updates at the $r$-th round as follows: